-Dr. Norman B. Fine provides periodontal treatment in Greenville, South Carolina, to not only improve your oral health, but to protect the health of your entire body.
+Dr. Norman B. Fine provides periodontal treatment in Greenville and Anderson, South Carolina, to not only improve your oral health, but to protect the health of your entire body.
 Studies have shown that periodontal disease has been linked with other health conditions such as heart disease, diabetes, and osteoporosis.

 If you have periodontal disease, then your gum tissue will show signs of inflammation because of infection caused by oral bacteria.
 Gum disease affects the entire body because this infection and bacteria can spread through it, creating health complications.
 When you prevent periodontal disease through an oral hygiene routine, or if you reverse its progress by visiting Fine Periodontics, then you are preventing serious problems from developing in your mouth and entire body.